When my kids were young, I knew I wanted to raise them in a family known for their kindness, generosity, and ability to love others well.

 1. Romantic Rendezvous

-The Strawberry Inn is the perfect overnight getaway to spend time together as a couple without the kids.
-The first time Keith and I stayed here in the main inn.
+The Strawberry Inn is the ideal spot for couples looking to reconnect and enjoy quality time together without the kids.
+On our first visit, Keith and I stayed in the charming main inn.

 2. Girls’ Getaway

-I’m so grateful that The Strawberry Inn owners invited me to stay in one of their 2-bedroom cottages.
-My girlfriend and I took the time to sleep in, take walks, eat healthy meals that we made in the kitchen while working on our kids’ keepsakes.
+I’m incredibly grateful to The Strawberry Inn owners for inviting me to experience one of their cozy 2-bedroom cottages.
+My friend and I relished the opportunity to sleep in, take leisurely walks, and prepare healthy meals in the fully-equipped kitchen while working on keepsakes for our kids.

-It was the perfect getaway not to have to go anywhere, except walk to the Inn for our morning coffee from the Windmill and check out their adorable Little Free Library.
-(I leave a copy of my books there every time I come for a visit!)
+We savored the simplicity of our days, venturing only as far as the Inn for morning coffee from the Windmill and browsing their charming Little Free Library.
+(I make it a point to leave a copy of my books there each time I visit!)

 3. Family Fun

-When Covid canceled all of our planned family adventures in 2020, we regrouped and booked a couple of nights away in The Strawberry Inn’s Bunkhouse.
+When Covid disrupted all our planned family adventures in 2020, we adapted and booked a few nights in The Strawberry Inn’s spacious Bunkhouse.

-The Bunkhouse is only .25 miles from the inn and was the perfect getaway for our family of 7!
-We spent quality time outdoors together, hiking the nearby Arizona Trail and fishing at the Blue Ridge Reservoir.
+Located just 0.25 miles from the main inn, the Bunkhouse was the perfect retreat for our family of seven.
+We bonded over outdoor activities, hiking the nearby Arizona Trail, and fishing at the Blue Ridge Reservoir.

-Back at the bunkhouse, we played some heated games of Left, Center, Right (our family staple when we travel) on the spacious back patio.
+Back at the Bunkhouse, we engaged in spirited games of Left, Center, Right on the spacious back patio.

 Strawberry-Inn-Bunkhouse-Living-Area